Integralist/Style-Guides/CSS Style Guide.md

 ##Mobile first

-I like to implement a 'mobile first' approach which means I use a base stylesheet which displays the site as cleanly as possible on mobile devices.
-I then use Media Queries to load additional CSS at specific 'break points' that work well for the design.
+If you have the budget/time then aim to Implement a 'mobile first' approach which means you'll use a base stylesheet which displays the site as cleanly as possible on mobile devices.
+Then use Media Queries to load additional CSS at specific 'break points' that work well for the design.

-I suggest your media queries don't target current mobile/tablet screen dimensions as in the future there may be other devices released with different dimensions.
+Your media queries should (ideally) not target current mobile/tablet screen dimensions - because in the future there may be other devices released with different dimensions that you haven't catered for.
 If your designs are fluid and are set to look good at specific break-points then your site should look good and be usable on pretty much any device.

 ##Resets

-I don't like CSS resets.
+Don't use CSS resets.

 You end up writing more code to work around the lack of styling than you would have written to work around one or two browser 'quirks'.

-Although I don't like CSS resets, I do like (and use) Nicolas Gallagher's [normalise.css](https://github.com/necolas/normalize.css) - *which I've modified with a few adjustments that better suit my style*.
-The reason I use 'normalise.css' is because it doesn't take a 'scorched earth' approach (where it wipes out all browser styles), it simply tries to normalise certain native styles (as well as try to fix some known quirky browser bugs)
+Do use Nicolas Gallagher's [normalise.css](https://github.com/necolas/normalize.css) - *and feel free to add any modifications required so it fits the company's house style*.
+The reason you should use 'normalise.css' is because it doesn't take a 'scorched earth' approach (i.e. wipes out all browser styles), it simply tries to normalise certain native styles (as well as try to fix some known quirky browser bugs)

 ##Browser support

-I write my CSS to work with [Mozilla Firefox](www.mozilla.org/en-US/firefox/).
+Write your CSS to work first with [Mozilla Firefox](www.mozilla.org/en-US/firefox/) as it is the most unbiased and standard compliant browser available.

+Once your CSS is working on Firefox then you can look at any issues with other browsers.
+This doesn't mean *not check* other browsers while developing.
+You should be regularly checking your code against all supported browsers during development - this way you catch out any quirks early.

-If WebKit browsers (such as Apple Safari or Google Chrome) need any additional tweaks (which is rare but does happen), then I use a webkit hack to target those browsers…
+If WebKit browsers (such as Apple Safari or Google Chrome) need any additional tweaks (which is rare but does happen), then use a webkit hack to target those browsers…

 ```css
 @media screen and (-webkit-min-device-pixel-ratio:0) {